 “One thing has been positive was to see people come together to support small business and to understand how important self-care is in moments like this,” Cardeno says.
-“The fact that these products can provide just a 10 minute separation from the world is a beautiful thing.
-There have been some cons, but there are been some beautiful pros as far as connecting with my customers, really opening the channels of communication, and seeing what they need during this time in COVID.”
+“The fact that these products can provide just a 10-minute separation from the world is a beautiful thing.
+There have been some cons, but there have been some beautiful pros as far as connecting with my customers, really opening the channels of communication, and seeing what they need during this time in COVID.”

 Girl Boss NYC is a digital business incubator and professional women’s network created to promote and increase entrepreneurship among women of color in the greater NYC area.
 Click here to learn more.